wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 My time at the DNC I worked with some awesome people.
 Nathan Woodhull, Chris Gill, Brent Kimmel, Leo Zhadanovsky, and Nicole Aro to name a few.
 I've been lucky enough to work with a few of them since.
-Unfotunately I also got to work with some really shitty people too.
+Unfortunately I also got to work with some really shitty people too.
 I don't think its their fault, the political tech space is a real drag.
 It doesn't attract a lot of talented people because the money to work on the inside is very bad compared with any other job out there.
-The tone you get is that it is a privillage that you should be thankful for, and perhaps that is the case.
-But that leaves a vaccuum that gets filled with people that frankly don't know the ass from a hole in the ground.
+The tone you get is that it is a privilege that you should be thankful for, and perhaps that is the case.
+But that leaves a vacuum that gets filled with people that frankly don't know the ass from a hole in the ground.
 Many of these people are now in charge of making technology decisions in many organizations.
 I have no interest in working with those types of people